-- Wipe the cabinets clean with a soft, damp cloth and dry immediately with another clean, soft cloth. - Do not allow water or other liquid/moisture to sit on wood or laminate cabinet surface. - Grease and grime buildup can damage cabinets and destroy the look and feel of a new kitchen.
+- Wipe the cabinets clean with a soft, damp cloth and dry immediately with another clean, soft cloth. - Grease and grime buildup can damage cabinets and destroy the look and feel of a new kitchen.
 To remove buildup, wipe down cabinets using a soft cloth dampened with warm water.
 Do so at least once every two weeks or more often depending on the amount of activity that takes place in the kitchen. - If water alone does not clean cabinets completely, mix a little mild dishwasher soap with the water. - Wipe down wooden cabinets in the direction of the grain.
 Use a soft cloth to remove any residual moisture that may be left on the cabinets.

-DO NOT USE THE FOLLOWING PRODUCTS OR INGREDIENTS.
+DO NOT USE THE FOLLOWING PRODUCTS AND INGREDIENTS.
 THEY CAN DAMAGE YOUR CABINETS, SO AVOID USING THEM OR ANY PRODUCT THAT CONTAINS THEM: